Policies & Procedures

 Granted to those who invent any new, original, and ornamental design for an article of manufacture (35 USC 171).

 Works that are specifically funded by, or created at the direction of, or created pursuant to contract with, the University (including, but not limited to, works for hire by faculty or other EHRA employees).

 A complete written description of an invention that is detailed enough to allow an inexperienced reader to replicate the creation of the invention and describe its function to others.

 Exceptional Use of Institutional Resources

-Institutional support of traditional works with resources of a degree or nature not routinely made available to faculty or other EPA employees in a given area.
-In keeping with academic tradition, the University will not construe the provision of office, laboratory, studio or library facilities, or off-campus scholarly assignments, as constituting "exceptional use of institutional resources," as that phrase is used in UNC Policies.
+Institutional support of traditional works with resources of a degree or nature not routinely made available to faculty or other EHRA employees in a given area.
+In keeping with academic tradition, the University will not construe the provision of office, laboratory, studio or library facilities, as constituting “exceptional use of institutional resources,” as that phrase is used in UNC Policies.
 Exceptional use of institutional resources does include, without limitation, those situations where funds are paid (as salaries, wages or otherwise), atypical reassigned time (more than 3 semester hours per semester, excepting off-campus scholarly assignments) is granted to a faculty member or other resources are provided specifically to support the development of copyrightable materials.

 Generally relates to four distinct kinds of legal protection: patents, trademarks, copyrights, and trade secrets.
 The kinds of things that are protected by intellectual property law include scientific and engineering inventions (including new methods and apparatus), distinctive marks for identifying products or institutions, computer software, "know-how," and forms of expression that are affixed in tangible form (i.e., books, movies, artistic works of art).